kallewesterling/seshat/docs/setup.md

         multipass set local.primary.memory=8G
         multipass start primary
     ```
+4. Mount the dir containing the database dump to the VM:
+    ```
+        multipass mount /path/to/database_dumps/ primary:database_dumps
+    ```
-4. Then log in to the VM with `multipass shell` and install pre-requisites:
+5. Then log in to the VM with `multipass shell` and install pre-requisites:
     ```
         sudo apt update
         sudo add-apt-repository ppa:deadsnakes/ppa